iotaledger/goshimmer/README.md

     git clone https://github.com/iotaledger/autopeering-sim.git
     ```

-2. Enter into the `autopeering-sim` directory
+1. Enter into the `autopeering-sim` directory

     ```bash
     cd autopeering-sim
     ```

-3. Build the Protocol Buffers to create / update the generated protobuf files.
+1. Enter into the `simulation` directory

     ```bash
-    make compile
-    ```

-2. Enter into the `simulation` directory

-    ```bash
     cd simulation
     ```

-3. Build the executable file
+1. Build the executable file

     ```bash
     go build -o sim
     ```

-4. If you want to change how the simulation behaves, edit the [parameters](#parameters) in the `input.txt` file
+1. If you want to change how the simulation behaves, edit the [parameters](#parameters) in the `input.txt` file

-5. If you're using Windows, add the `.exe` file extension to the `sim` file
+1. If you're using Windows, add the `.exe` file extension to the `sim` file

-6. Run the simulation
+1. Run the simulation

     ```
     ./sim
     ```

-7. If you have set the visualization as enabled, open your browser and go to `http://localhost:8844`.
+1. If you have set the visualization as enabled, open your browser and go to `http://localhost:8844`.

 ![visualize simulation](simulation/images/animation.gif)